New to Rust? Grab our free Rust for Beginners eBook Get it free →

 That is because your chatbot does not remember that you were talking about Rust.

-2. When there are too many old messages, make a short summary of them.
+- When there are too many old messages, generate a summary.

 Step 1: Store Messages